taboxdev/txsetup/README.md

 ## Setup Instructions

-- Step 1: Edit `etc/.bottles` and update the `api_token` entry with the token provided to you via email or the password database.
+- Step 1: Edit `etc/.bottles` and update the `api_token` entry with the token provided to you via email or the master database.

 - Step 2: Execute the setup script to set up TABOX SDK environment on your computer.